 Sprucing Up the Greenhouse

-Thanks for stopping by and touring my October PNW garden!
+Thanks for stopping by and touring my fall Pacific Northwest garden!
 I’d love to hear what your favorite part of the tour was…please leave me a comment.
 Visit my blog post to find out more about how to prepare your garden for winter.

 Next up on the Fabulous Fall Garden Blog Hop is one of my favorite friends, Kristin at White Arrows Home.
 Kristin lives in the Wisconsin Northwoods where the fall scenery is absolutely stunning!